Wender Utah Rating Scale Scoring explained.

 * A factor is "an element or constituent, esp. one which contributes to or influences a process or result."
 [Oxford English Dictionary, s.v. “factor (n.),” March 2024, https://www.oed.com/dictionary/factor_n] Factor analysis is a statistical procedure used in the field of psychometrics to identify a set of test items that coalesce based on their correlations with a known condition, in this case, ADHD.
 Thus, 25 items on the WURS-61 score consist

-Summary: Calculate only the subscore.
-You do not need the score.
+Summary: Referencing the terms used above, calculate only the subscore.
+You do not need the score as those terms are used above.

 Scoring and interpreting the Wender Utah Rating Scale for Adult ADHD is not as simple as it looks.